 By sitting their Statutory Assessment Tests (SATs).
 These are tests that take place at the School in May and are marked externally

-For this year, tests at KS2 where made much harder to reflect an advanced curriculum.
+Tests at KS2 are now much harder to reflect an advanced curriculum.
 A School will initially aim to ensure that its pupils are ‘secondary ready’.
 A child who is deemed to be 'At Standard' would be secondary ready.
 A child not yet at this level would be deemed to be 'Working Below' the National Standard.
 Children working above the national standard would be deemed to be 'exceeding'.
-In 2017, pupils at Christ Church surpassed national averages in all of the attainment measures.
+In 2018, pupils at Christ Church surpassed national averages in all but one of the attainment measures.
 This is particularly impressive if you consider that the curriculum is now much harder.
 These results are illustrated in the table below:

 |Reading||Writing teacher assessment||Grammar, Punctuation and Spelling||Maths||Reading/writing/maths combined|

-For further information about our School in regard to national performance tables please follow the link below and type in the information.
+For further information about our School in regard to DfE Performance Tables please click on the link below:

 OFSTED - Inspection Report